freebsd/freebsd-quarterly/2020q1/sigfastblock.md

 that SMAP requires all userspace access bracketed by STAC/CLAC pair of instructions, which are de-facto serializing (this is not architectural, but all current microarchitectures do it).
-The decision was made to eliminate the word read, but the cost of possibly returning spurious EINTR.
+The decision was made to eliminate the word read, at the cost of possibly returning spurious EINTR.
 The impact should be minimal, since sigfastblock(2) is not supposed to be the service available to users, it is only assumed for rtld and libthr implementations.